In this article I will explain with an example, how to use target _blank with

 HTML Markup

-The following HTML Markup consists of a Form with an ASP.Net Button.
-The Button has been assigned with an OnClick event handler and also an OnClientClick event handler.
+The Button has been assigned with an OnClick and OnClientClick event handlers.

 <form id="form1" runat="server">